 “Anonymous was a 13th Century writer who chronicled the early history of the Hunnic-Magyar people.
 His face is hidden and to this day no one really know who he was… Most of Anonymous’ early works have been lost, but his most famous work called “Deeds of the Hungarians” (Gesta Hungarorum), still exists today.
 Although they don’t know who he was, they know that he wrote in Latin, was schooled in Paris, and served in the Hungarian Royal Court in the late 1100’s.”
 [Slightly edited by Sander for clarity!]

 Bela Lugosi Statue

 I knew there was a statue of Bela somewhere in City Park , but hadn’t found it in our previous trips.
 I was so wonderfully surprised to find it on the side of the Vajdahunyad Castle.
 As you might know Bela was a close friend of my grandfather, Kalman Marki and I am writing a book which contains a lot of new information about their relationship as actors and as political activists.
-Details on Sander’s Writing Project.
+You can find out more about my book here.
 Thanks to Zoltán for recording this personal moment for me!

 in June, 2016 my cousin Zoltan discovered the name of the sculptor.
 Here is the story.

 Saturday night, Mónika and Zoltán took me on a whirlwind tour of a section of the Jewish Quarter.

 That’s the beautiful couple in the photo below at a terrific middle eastern restaurant.
 Gozsdu Udvar is now a high energy courtyard filled with shops and restaurants.
 During World War II the Gozsdu Courtyard was a part of the Budapest ghetto; it is now a UNESCO World Heritage site.